kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 </p>

 ## Computing the maximum contour and it's convex hull
-For each frame on our capture we are finding the maximum contour inside the ROI.
+For each frame on the capture find the maximum contour inside the ROI.

 ### Max contour
 ```python